neetfreek/bird-watcher/README.md

 # Bird Watcher

+**I am re-implementing this project using a tabbed-page layout.
+It will be slicker, more stable - and smaller in size.
+I'll also add some much-needed form validation.**

  A native mobile application for adding birdwatching observations for Android devices.
 Build with Xamarin.Forms, a cross-platform UI toolkit for .NET native application development using C# and Visual Studio.
  The APK file is included in the root directory of this repository.